mv92/mv92/README.md

 ### ✨ Hi there! ✨
-My name is Mihail (literally Michael, pronounced as Mikhail)
+My name is Mihail (in english Michael, pronounced as Mikhail)

 I'm a front-end developer from Republic of Moldova 🇲🇩.